HomeE-commerceArticle Schema Markup for News Publishers

 }

 Notice the “knowsAbout” property?
-That’s gold for establishing topical authority.
-Recent SEO research suggests that detailed author schema correlates with improved rankings for YMYL (Your Money or Your Life) topics.
+That helps establish topical authority.
+Recent SEO research suggests detailed author schema correlates with better rankings for YMYL (Your Money or Your Life) topics.

 Quick Tip: Create a centralised author database with complete schema markup for each writer.
 Then reference it using @id to maintain consistency across all articles without repeating code.

-Publisher information requires equal attention.
+Publisher information needs the same care.
 Your organisation’s schema should establish credibility and provide verification points:

 "publisher": {